-Mediation, a form of Alternative Dispute Resolution, is a tool in the divorce process that enables parties to come together to try to settle their case in order to avoid the financial and emotional cost of going to trial.
+Mediation, a form of Alternative Dispute Resolution, is a tool in the divorce or family law process that enables parties to come together to try to settle their case in order to avoid the financial and emotional cost of going to trial.
 Most Florida Courts require parties in divorce and family law cases to attend mediation before moving forward with trial, and it is the part of the divorce process that allows the parties to maintain the most control over their family’s future.
 While not all cases can be resolved, most cases end up settling in mediation – with the right attorneys, mediators, and attitudes, positive results can be achieved.

 Mediation is a fairly informal process: the parties, attorneys and mediator work together to resolve the issues that arise as a result of a divorce or other family law proceeding.
 Ideally, each party and his or her attorney arrive at the mediation having already exchanged “discovery,” or information with each other, and are ready to negotiate regarding issues such as a parenting plan, visitation or timesharing, child custody or parental responsibility, alimony, equitable distribution, child support, attorney’s fees, and more.

 Almost everything discussed in mediation is confidential, meaning the other party, attorneys and mediator cannot tell the Court what you discussed, or even what you were willing to settle with.
 Because mediation is a confidential process, the parties can be honest with each other without compromising their legal positions.